postsharp/Metalama.Documentation/content/quickstart/using-aspects/using-aspects.md

 * you have just arrived on a team that already uses Metalama,
 * you are planning to use ready-made aspects but don't plan to build your own,
-* you want to create your own aspects in the future, but don't want ti put  the cart before the horse.
+* you want to create your aspects in the future, but don't want to put the cart before the horse.

 ## In this chapter